nervosys/AutonomySim/docs/pages/autonomysim/lidar.md

-# How to Use Lidar in AutonomySim

-AutonomySim supports Lidar for multirotors and cars.
+# LiDAR Sensor

+`AutonomySim` supports light detection-and-ranging (LiDAR) sensors.

-The enablement of lidar and the other lidar settings can be configured via AutonomySimSettings json.
+The enablement of lidar and the other lidar settings can be configured via `AutonomySimSettings.json`.
 Please see [general sensors](sensors.md) for information on configruation of general/shared sensor settings.

-## Enabling lidar on a vehicle
+## Enabling LiDAR on a Vehicle

-* By default, lidars are not enabled.
-To enable lidar, set the SensorType and Enabled attributes in settings json.
+* By default, LiDAR is disabled.
+To enable it, set the SensorType and Enabled attributes in settings json:

 ```json
     "Lidar1": {